MickeyKay/better-font-awesome-library/README.md

 npm run build
 ```

-## Stable release and prerelease rollback ##
+## Stable release and rollback ##

-BFAL 2.1.0 remains the stable release.
+BFAL 3.0.0 is the stable release.
 Composer users can install it with:

 ```
-composer require mickey-kay/better-font-awesome-library:2.1.0
+composer require mickey-kay/better-font-awesome-library:3.0.0
 ```

-BFAL 2.1.0 provides validated live Font Awesome Free 5.x metadata with no metadata HTTP on ordinary requests.
-It supports consumer-controlled asynchronous refresh orchestration, durable last-known-good data in the Better Font Awesome consumer, and a checksummed bundled fallback.
-The accepted BFA integration supplies WordPress-owned scheduling, retry, locking, migration, and multisite behavior.
+BFAL 3.0.0 defaults to Font Awesome 7 and preserves explicit Font Awesome 5 selection.
+Ordinary requests perform no metadata or candidate-validation HTTP.
+BFAL provides validated local metadata, packaged fallback assets, and explicit asynchronous refresh operations while consumers continue to own WordPress persistence, scheduling, locking, retry, freshness, and migration policy.

-Normal static Font Awesome stylesheet registration uses anonymous CORS mode on BFAL's exact main and optional v4 shim handles.
-This preserves Block Editor, Classic Editor, hybrid `wp_editor()` screens, TinyMCE picker, frontend, and v4 compatibility behavior.
-The runtime version makes WordPress request `?ver=2.1.0` for those handles.
+The stable release promotes the accepted 3.0.0-rc.1 runtime without behavior changes beyond the version identity.
+The packaged Font Awesome Free 7.3.1 fallback is unchanged, and WordPress now uses `?ver=3.0.0` for BFAL stylesheet and script cache keys.

-To roll back from a BFAL 3 prerelease, restore BFAL 2.1.0 and redeploy the resulting lockfile:
+To roll back to the Font Awesome 5 stable line, restore BFAL 2.1.0 and redeploy the resulting lockfile:

 ```
 composer require mickey-kay/better-font-awesome-library:2.1.0 --with-all-dependencies
 ```

 BFAL follows versions published from repository tags.
-The stable release does not change the first-caller singleton ownership contract, introduce a post-construction registration API, or alter metadata transport, validation, caching, fallback, or ownership behavior from the accepted rc.2 implementation.
+BFAL 3.0.0 does not change the first-caller singleton ownership contract, introduce a post-construction registration API, or alter channels, metadata transport, validation, caching, fallback, refresh, routing, public APIs, precedence, or ownership behavior from the accepted 3.0.0-rc.1 implementation.

 ## Font Awesome 7 and BFAL 3 ##

-BFAL 3 changes the default Font Awesome major.
-Existing tagged BFAL 2.x releases remain the stable Font Awesome 5-compatible line.
-BFAL 3 release candidates are intended for integration testing, and Better Font Awesome integration and browser acceptance are required before BFAL 3.0.0 stable publication.
+BFAL 3.0.0 changes the default Font Awesome major.
+Existing tagged BFAL 2.x releases remain the Font Awesome 5-compatible stable line for consumers that cannot yet adopt the new default.

 BFAL 3 defaults to the `7.x` release channel when the first caller supplies no `release_channel` argument.
 Explicit `release_channel => '7.x'` is identical to that default.
 Consumers that deliberately require the legacy runtime can select `release_channel => '5.x'`.
 The first caller owns this immutable selection, just like every other initialization argument.